Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Case study: Laval

-The total cost of the system is 200 CAD$\times N_\mathcal{R}$.
-Assuming a headway of 15 minutes on all routes, that gives a per-hour operating cost of 319,387 CAD for the STL network, while the average operating cost of networks from NEA with $\alpha = 0.5$ is 259,920 CAD.
-So, under these simplifying assumptions, NEA could save the Laval transit agency on the order of 59,500 CAD per hour, a 19\% reduction in operating costs.
-This is only a rough estimate: in practice, headways differ between routes, and there may be additional costs involved in altering the routes from the current system, such as from moving or building bus stops.
-But it shows that NEA, and neural heuristics more broadly, may offer practical savings to transit agencies.
+The total cost of the system is then 200 CAD$\times N_\mathcal{R}$.
+Assuming a headway of 15 minutes on all routes, that gives a per-hour operating cost of 319,387 CAD for the STL network.
+By comparison, the networks from NEA with $\alpha = 0.5$ cost 259,920 CAD per hour on average, saving the transit agency 59,500 CAD per hour.

-In addition, NEA's balanced-case networks reduce the average passenger trip time by 33\% versus the STL network, and reduce the number of transfers that passengers have to make, especially reducing the percentage of trips that require three or more transfers from 41.83\% to 37.08\%.
-Trips requiring three or more transfers are widely regarded as being so unattractive that riders will not make them (but note that these trips are still included in the calculation of $C_p$).
-So NEA's networks may even increase overall transit ridership.
-This not only makes the system more useful to the city's residents, but also increases the agency's revenue from fares.

-In these experiments, the nodes of the graph represent \aclp{CDA} instead of existing bus stops.
-In order to be used in reality, the proposed routes would need to be fitted to the existing locations of bus stops in the \acp{CDA}, likely making multiple stops within each \acp{CDA}.
-To minimize the cost of the network redesign, it would be necessary to keep stops at most or all stop locations that have shelters, as constructing or moving these may cost tens of thousands of dollars, while stops with only a signpost at their locations can be moved at the cost of only a few thousand dollars.
-An algorithm for translating our census-level routes to real-stop-level routes, in a way that minimizes cost, is an important next step if the methods developed here are to be applied in real cities.
-We leave this for future work.